Trần Minh Nhật: International response

-Desperate for relief, Nhat went to Radio Free Asia asking for help in making public his current situation.
+Desperate for relief, Nhật went to Radio Free Asia asking for help in making public his current situation.
 As he told Radio Free Asia reporter Gia Minh, “My current situation is alarming because they sprayed pesticides all around my residence.
 I could die inside my house because of the toxicity.
 Even when I stepped outside to take care of our chickens I wanted to throw up because of the smell […] They threw stones at our window, breaking glass and light bulbs.
 People who watch my house always have their weapon in their vehicles.
 I'm very worried.”

-Australian House Representative Chris Hayes for the Division of Fowler, New South Wales presented Nhat's situation before parliament, commending him for his courage as a human rights activist: “He is a person whose human rights have certainly been offended, but his crime was that he stood up for the human rights of others.
+Australian House Representative Chris Hayes for the Division of Fowler, New South Wales presented Nhật's situation before parliament, commending him for his courage as a human rights activist: “He is a person whose human rights have certainly been offended, but his crime was that he stood up for the human rights of others.
 Wherever human rights abuse occurs—and particularly where it involves a valued trading partner—it should be a concern for all of us.”
 He demanded that the government take action immediately for this injustice, stating that “To ignore is to excuse, which in turn leads to acceptance.
 We need to stand up for individuals who are brave enough to stand up for the rights of others.”

-The attacks on Nhat, his family, and his property was condemned by organizations and individuals worldwide including Amnesty International, English Pen, and Front Line Defenders.
+The attacks on Nhật, his family, and his property was condemned by organizations and individuals worldwide including Amnesty International, English Pen, and Front Line Defenders.